— Hello, this is Ivan Kuznetsov.

 Except my mother tongue Russian, I speak English (B2 Cambridge certificate) and Italian (A2).
 The latter I learned and continue learning by myself through self-teaching, but most importantly through communication with people here in Italy.
 I like to listen to Finnish language, cause it also sounds very beautiful.

 Sports and outdoor activities

-My personal favorite sports and outdoor activities are road cycling, hiking (trekking) and backpacking, climbing via ferratas, kayaking, mushrooms and berry picking, bird watching and sauna.
+My favorite sports and outdoor activities are road cycling, hiking and backpacking, camping, trail running, climbing via ferratas, kayaking, mushrooms and berry picking, bird watching, and sauna.